 The informal economy has many faces and takes many forms across several occupations.
-This selection of workers' stories illuminates the struggles and the successes of women and men across the world.
+This selection of stories illuminates the struggles and the successes of women and men across the world.

 Organizing the Patience Industry by Ruth Castel-Branco (WIEGO Workers' Lives publication) – Camarada Albertina Mundlovo has been a domestic worker in Maputo, Mozambique since the 1990s.
 She is a member of the National Union of Domestic Workers (SINED), which is advocating for Mozambique to ratify the ILO's Convention 189 on Decent Work for Domestic Workers.

 Profile: Marcelina Bautista by Steffany Sinclaire – During her career as a domestic worker, which began at 14, Marcelina experienced the difficulties these workers face and became an advocate for change.
-She is now the Latin American Regional Coordinator of the IDWN.

 Small World, Big Goals: A Home-Based Garment Worker in Delhi (WIEGO Workers' Lives publication) – From her Delhi home, Farida-ben embroiders garments for foreign retailers.
 Denied an education and other options, she has done this work since she was a girl.